Hatrask/local-booru/README.md

 ## How to Use

 1.  **Upload:** Go to the "Upload" page to add your first images.
+You can add categorized tags directly on upload (e.g., `artist:someartist, character:somechar, tag1`).
 2.  **Browse:** Navigate to the "Gallery" to see your collection.
+Press `T` to toggle the tag tooltips on and off.
-3.  **Search:** Use the search bar at the top of the gallery to filter your images.
-Click an empty search bar to see your saved and recent queries.
-Click the "Help" link for a full guide on the search syntax.
+3.  **Search:** Use the search bar to filter images.
+You can now search by category (e.g., `character:reimu_hakurei`).
 4.  **Edit or Delete:** Click any image to open the lightbox viewer.
-From there, click "Edit Tags" to go to the image's dedicated page where you can update its tags, or "Delete" to remove it permanently from your collection.
+From there, click "Edit Tags" to go to the image's dedicated page, or "Delete" to remove it.
-5.  **Organize:** Use the "Batch Actions" and "Tag Manager" pages for larger-scale organization.
+5.  **Organize:** Use the "Batch Actions" and "Tag Manager" pages for larger-scale organization, including changing tag categories.
 6.  **Manage Searches:** Visit the "Saved Searches" page to organize your pinned and recent search queries.

 ## Maintenance